 Processing complex content-driven transactions and creating advanced workflows.
 Legacy tools use the same decades-old core architecture of files, folders and electronic cabinets.
 Developers must force-fit the business model into this antiquated structure instead of designing a metadata-centric content model that matches their business processes.

 Integrating enterprise content and building native mobile apps.
-Legacy tools do not provide the architecture to easily merge all local and cloud-based content within a single addressable framework.
+Legacy tools do not provide the content management system architecture to easily merge all local and cloud-based content within a single addressable framework.
 Legacy tools also do not support the development of native mobile apps that provide mobile users with the enterprise-class functionality they need, even when offline.

 Our new white paper, Solving Complex Content Challenges: Replacing Obsolete Systems with a Modern Content Management Platform, provides further detail as to how modern content management applications accelerate digital transformation initiatives without the fatal technical flaws that cause legacy tools to fall short and diminish worker productivity.